disconnectedprophet/lakehouse-conflict-detection/README.md

 ## Problem

-When integrating tables from a data lakehouse (open table format), two classes of semantic conflict arise that are invisible to schema-level (entity match) checks:
+When integrating tables from a data lakehouse (open table format), two classes of semantic conflict arise that are invisible to schema-level checks and to entity-level matching alike:

 - TYPE1 (measure mismatch): the same concept is expressed in different units (e.g. annual revenue in USD versus EUR, venue capacity in seats versus thousands).
 - TYPE2 (granularity mismatch): the same concept is aggregated at different levels (e.g. monthly versus annual sales, per-employee versus per-grade salary).

-Standard column type classifiers (e.g. Sherlock) have low recall on the entity types where these conflicts are most common, making them unsuitable as a first-pass filter.
-This repository targets those entity types directly.
+Standard column type classifiers (e.g. Sherlock) have low recall on exactly these entity types and they miss many of the relevant columns.
+Hence, it cannot serve as a reliable first-pass filter that groups candidate pairs for comparison.
+This layer therefore operates on candidate pairs directly.

 ## Dataset

-The dataset covers the ten Sherlock entity types with the lowest per-type recall in our evaluation of the publicly released Sherlock model, i.e. the ten types that fall furthest below the macro-averaged recall of 0.866 measured across all 78 types: ranking (0.312), sales (0.528), director (0.547), person (0.618), brand (0.671), nationality (0.691), gender (0.721), capacity (0.721), range (0.759), name (0.759).
+The dataset covers the ten Sherlock entity types with the lowest per-type recall in our evaluation of the publicly released Sherlock model.
+More precisely, the dataset comprises ten types that fall furthest below the macro-averaged recall of 0.866 measured across all 78 types: ranking (0.312), sales (0.528), director (0.547), person (0.618), brand (0.671), nationality (0.691), gender (0.721), capacity (0.721), range (0.759), name (0.759).

 ```
 dataset/